bashia/DocUp/README.txt

 on Debian-derived distros.

-And now for DocUp itself:
+And now for DocUp itself(and markdown):

     $ sudo pip install DocUp